Robert Livingston (1688–1775)

-Robert Livingston (July 24, 1688 – June 27, 1775) was a British colonial era landowner, businessman, and Provincial assemblyman, and the Second Lord of Livingston Manor.
+Robert Livingston (July 24, 1688 – June 27, 1775) was a British colonial era landowner, businessman, and Provincial assemblyman.
 Known as Robert of Clermont, he was the son of Robert Livingston the Elder and father of Robert Livingston, "the Judge" (1718–1775).
 He was a member of New York colonial assembly from 1726 until 1727.

 Early life and family

 Robert Livingston was born on the afternoon of July 24, 1688, at his father's Albany, New York townhouse, at "Elm Tree Corner", the intersection of State and Pearl Streets and one of early Albany's principal crossroads.
 He was the fifth child, and third son, of Alida (née Schuyler) Van Rensselaer Livingston and Robert Livingston the Elder, who was downriver in New York engaged in business with Governor Dongan at the time of Robert's birth.
 Among his eight siblings were elder brother Philip Livingston and younger brother Gilbert Livingston.

 His maternal grandfather was Philip Pieterse Schuyler (1628–1683) and his paternal grandfather was Reverend John Livingston, a Church of Scotland minister who died in exile in 1673.
 His mother, Alida, had previously been married to Nicholas van Rensselaer, but after his death, she married Robert Livingston in 1679.
 Alida taught her children to read and write both English and Dutch.
 At the invitation of his brother William, Robert the Elder sent his eleven-year-old son, Robert, to Scotland to be educated at the Latin school in Leith.
 Later he studied at the High School in Edinburgh.
 He went to London for the completion of his education and studied law there at the Temple.
 Upon reaching the age of twenty-five, he returned to America and opened a law office in Albany.
 He abandoned the profession in 1713 to move to New York and begin a mercantile career.
 However, he returned to Livingston Manor to help with the management thereof.